adhadse/DSAWithGo/README.md

 # DSAWithGo <img src="https://img.icons8.com/color/48/000000/golang.png"/>
 A DSA repository but everything is in Go.
+Leave a star🌟if you love Go and like this repository.💫

 Reimplementation of this [DSA repo](https://github.com/thisisshub/DSA) by [thisisshub](https://github.com/thisisshub/)

-# Contents
+# Contents 📃
 1. [mathematics](https://github.com/adhadse/DSAWithGo/tree/master/mathematics)
 2. [sorting](https://github.com/adhadse/DSAWithGo/tree/master/sorting)

-# FAQ
+# FAQ  🤔
 1. **Why in Go?
 Why not in Python/C/C++ etc?**

 As for C/C++, you can, you probably should!
 But when the focus is learning DSA, C/C++'s complexity can become a barrier.
 As for Python, it's already done by [thisisshub](https://github.com/thisisshub/).

 Then why Go?
-One reason is for pure performance comparable to C, combined with the simplicity and ease like python.
+One reason is for pure performance comparable to C, combined with the simplicity and ease like python.😎

 2. **How do I use it?**

 Go through them one by one, and reimplement in your favourite language.

-# Prerequisites
+# Prerequisites 📝
 Install Go for your relevant platform.
 If you are using editors or IDEs it's fairly easy to play through them, otherwise you can run these commands:

 - Running all tests